When Should You Start Sleep Training?

 Pick Up Put Down And Shush Pat

 The pick up, put down and shush pat method works exactly as it sounds.
 Like most sleep training methods, parents are encouraged to put their baby down while he or she is drowsy but awake.
 When the child inevitably fusses, parents are encouraged to pick the baby up, soothe him/her, and put them down again once they are calm.
 These steps are repeated throughout the night as needed.
-The pick up, put down and shush pat method is considered one of the gentler forms of sleep training, and over time, this method effectively teaches babies to self-soothe.
-However, parents should note that this method takes longer than most, and it requires a great deal of patience.
+The pick up, put down and shush pat method is considered one of the gentler forms of sleep training, and according to Zschech, it “works best for babies under six months because it’s very stimulating.”
+Zschech also reminds parents that the pick up, put down, and shush pat method is a slower process.
+“Parents will find that it takes time to see 100% success.”

 The bedtime fading method, also known as camping out, is where parents gradually distance themselves (physically) from their babies, and this progression takes place over a period of time.
 Unlike the cry-it-out method, parents initially remain in the room, near their child and offer a minimal amount of verbal and physical comfort.

-Over the following nights or weeks, parents gradually increase their physical distance while remaining in sight.
+Over a period of nights or weeks, parents gradually increase their physical distance while remaining in sight.
 Should the baby begin fussing or crying, parents are encouraged to offer reassurance in hushed tones, again, with little physical contact.
+“For some kids and babies, having that connection can be calming and comforting,” says Zschech.

 Also known as “Ferberizing” or “graduated extinction,” timed intervals sleep training was designed to help babies learn to sleep on their own while allowing parents to comfort their child.